gideon-ai/gideon/How-can-I-contribute.md

 Gideon needs sample conversations to get trained.
 If you are a Product Manager or a Data Scientist who wishes to build an AI Product from scratch, think of how the conversation with Gideon might end up.

-What kind of ML functionality do you want to build?
-Is it building a Transformer model?
-Is it visualizing a continuous variable?

-Submit your search queries and Gideon will learn the coding pattern necessary to answer your query
+- 💞️ Non-coders can contribute by adding 'conversations' you wish to have with Gideon surrounding building AI products.
+You can add your own dream conversation with Gideon to this [file](conversations-with-gideon.md)

 ### Contribute Coding Patterns

 Do you have a popular coding pattern that solves some of the most common needs of a Data Scientist?
-You can share the coding pattern and it will help Gideon answer some of the most popular problems faced by a Data Scientist
+You can share the coding pattern and it will help Gideon answer some of the most popular problems faced while building an AI Product.

-### Your First Contribution
+- 💞️ Coders can contribute by reviewing the open conversations in the [conversations](conversations-with-gideon.md) file and add a coding pattern [here](ml-code-patterns)